GuruMaps/iOSManual/03-map-sources.md

 <img src="/assets/feature_collection-01.jpg" width="360" height="640"/>

-Import the file https://gurumaps.app/example/feature_collection.geojson to see on the map, forests, trees and rivers near Baranovichi.
+Import the file https://gurumaps.app/example/feature_collection.geojson to see on the map, forests, trees and rivers near Baranovichi, Belarus.
 You can import any of your GeoJSON files in Guru Maps and use them as overlays on top of the base map.

 ### GeoJSON + MapCSS {#geojson_mapcss}